dmx-systems/dmx-documentation/docs/user.rst

     :width: 600

 If you need qualified associations you have to give your associations a meaning.
-This is explained step-by-step in the section about :ref:`Modelling<user-modelling>`.
+This is explained step-by-step in the section about :ref:`Modeling<user-modeling>`.

 Thinking of real-world examples, you will find that there is often more than one association between two things.
 DMX can represent this: